 The drivers for this project are market integration, security of supply and RES integration.
 This project involves construction of a new 400 kV circuit from existing Woodland 400 kV station in County Meath (Ireland) to a proposed 400/275 kV station at Turleenan in County Tyrone (Northern Ireland).
 This project is needed to remove constraints within the single electricity market, improve security of supply and facilitate safe and secure operation of the power system with high renewable penetration levels.
 The estimated completion of this project has been delayed due to a delay in obtaining planning permission.
-The estimated completion: Winter 2023
+The estimated cost has increased from £116.3 million to £117.5 million due to inflation.
+Estimated completion: Winter 2023.